 Aosta is a small city, located in the northwest part of Italy, at the foot of the Alps and its beautiful mountains.
-Visiting this city in winter has its charm but the Christmas time in Aosta is one of the best moments.
+Visiting this city in winter has its charm but Christmas time in Aosta is one of the best moments.
 A few kilometers from Chamonix and Courmayeur, this city has a lot to offer, even in terms of gastronomy.
+Check my Top 10 Christmas markets in Europe.

 HOW TO GET THERE